Avighnash/SpeechCommands/README.md

 Example: User says "hello", Speech framework translates that into text, and finally, SpeechCommands checks if a command is registered with that text, and executes an action.

+/!\ IMPORTANT /!\
-This was mashed together by me in a couple of hours, it's not perfect, so if you encounter any bugs, or any bad stuff happens, pls don't kill me xD
+1. This was mashed together by me in a couple of hours, it's not perfect, so if you encounter any bugs, or any bad stuff happens, pls don't kill me xD

+2. The session automatically stops after a command is detected.
+If you want to change that, it will cause other problems.

+3. Spamming SCommandSession#start() / SCommandSession#stop() will crash your app, I will try to fix in the future.

 Installation:
 Just download the files and import them into your project.